janith71/janith71/README.md

   <br>
   <samp>

-    <br>I'm a Information and communication technology Undergraduate Student from Sri lanka.<br>
+    I'm a Information and communication technology Undergraduate Student from Sri lanka.

 </samp>